mjknj18/Financial-Data_Election-Result-Analyses/README.md

 4. Create list of votes obtained by each candidate.
 5. Calculate total number of votes cast.
 6. Calculate percentage of total votes obtained by each candidate.
-7. Determine winner of election based on vote percentage obtained.
+7. Determine winner of the election based on vote percentage obtained.
-8. Output tesults to terminal window and text file.
+8. Output results to terminal window and a text file.

 ### Results